laurenx1/laurenx1/README.md

 - 👋 Hi, I’m @laurenx1
-- 👀 I’m interested in AI, fintech, femtech, and learning new machine-learning efficient languages (Common Lisp, Julia)
+- 👀 I’m interested in ViTs (vision transformers) and learning new machine-learning efficient languages (Common Lisp, Julia)
-- 🌱 I’m currently learning about XMem, Detic, and CLIP and AudioCLIP (openai), as well as quant research.
+- 🌱 I’m currently learning about DeiTs, neovim, and algorithmic trading.
-- 💞️ I’m looking to collaborate on any cool ML or fintech projects, especially those with computer vision!
+- 💞️ I’m looking to collaborate on any cool ML or fintech projects!
 - 📫 How to reach me: lpryor@caltech.edu

 <!---